Skip to content

 Mixing Adjustments:

-Use cool water to mix the microcement to help lower the temperature of the mix.
+When mixing the different components of Microcement, use cool water for the mix to help lower the overall temperature of the material.

 Protective Measures: